wpbf362513.png

 The most energetic of all the Polynesian dances and widely known for very fast hip movements

 (Remember the dancer during the Hawaii 5-0 theme song and credits.)
 Emphasis is on hip isolation.
 Instruction includes strength and stamina training.
 Learn the difference between Otea and Aparima.
 This class is appropriate for beginners as well as experienced dancers.
-For men and women.

 NEW ZEALAND MAORI POI DANCE

 Learn the art of twirling Poi balls (soft white balls at the end of bright, braided yarn which Maori women twirl in their dancing).
 The Poi dance was originally used by the Maori women for keeping their hands flexible for weaving and by the men for strength and coordination required during battle.
-For men and women.

 OTHER DANCES TAUGHT